Direct Comparison Profile

 White Tea Blend

 White tea blend is a delicate infusion made from young tea leaves and buds, known for its subtle flavor and high antioxidant content.
-It is often praised for its potential health benefits, including improved skin health and enhanced metabolism.
+It is celebrated for its potential health benefits, including improved skin health and enhanced metabolism.

 Aged Pu-erh Tea